About

 ABOUT ME

-I am a native Washingtonian, back in my home town after time in Manhattan and Jerusalem.
-I live in a charming loft with a pink wall and a great fireplace, and I cook up a storm daily.
+I am a native Washingtonian, back in my home town after stints in Manhattan and Jerusalem.
+I live in a charming loft with a pink wall and a great fireplace alas, our pink-walled apartment no longer is ours; we bought a condo!
+It has an even better fireplace, a super-open kitchen area, and a deck – yes, a deck.
+I’ve been grilling up a storm.
 Food is “merely” a hobby — I’m a consultant during the day — but I could spend hours talking about (and eating) food without ever getting bored.

 ABOUT NDP